joshcanhelp/josh-to-11/input/symlinked/posts/2010-08-01-and-so-it-begins-planning-preparation-and-paypal.md

 ---
-title: "And so it begins - planning, preparation, and PayPal"
+title: 'And so it begins - planning, preparation, and PayPal'
-excerpt: "I decided to start this little travel blog of sorts to share the newlyweds’ adventures across a few different countries.
-Imagine my surprise when my very private and, at times, very shy wife seemed almost more excited than I was."
+excerpt: 'I decided to start this little travel blog of sorts to share the newlyweds’ adventures across a few different countries.
+Imagine my surprise when my very private and, at times, very shy wife seemed almost more excited than I was.'
-modified: 2010-08-01 19:14:40
+modified: 2010-08-01T19:14:40.000Z
+wpid: 5
-tags: ["Paris"]
+tags:
+  - Paris
 featured_img: /_images/2010/08/chunnel.jpg
-wpid: 5
 ---